ProjectPythia/pythia-foundations/appendix/glossary.md

 commit
 : A snapshot of your Git repository at a specific time.

-Conda
+conda
 : Conda is an open-source, cross-platform, language-agnostic package manager and environment management system that allows you to quickly install, run, and update packages within your work environment(s).
 To install `conda`, we recommend {term}`miniconda`.
-: See [Conda documentation](https://docs.conda.io/en/latest/), particularly the [Conda cheat sheet](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html), and @conda-commands in the context of Project Pythia.
+: See [conda documentation](https://docs.conda.io/en/latest/), particularly the [conda cheat sheet](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html), and @conda-commands in the context of Project Pythia.

 DevOps
 : The integration and automation of practices and processes for software development and operations.